zkcr0000/kaizheng-academic/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-My name is Kai Zheng, and I'm a phisics PhD student working on particle experiment at University of Illinois Urbana-Champaign.
+M﻿y name is Kai Zheng, and I'm a phisics PhD student working on particle experiment at University of Illinois Urbana-Champaign.
 I am working for the ATLAS collaboration of [Large Hadron Collider](https://home.cern/science/accelerators/large-hadron-collider) at Switzerland, CERN.
 My research focus on analysing data for new physics, applying machine learning/deep learning in particle experiment and developing software using c++.

-I have solid background in physics and mathematics.
+I﻿ have solid background in physics and mathematics.
 I have also fulfilled the course requirements for a master degree in Statistics.
 I have taken various CS courses including data structure, computer vision, parallel programming, computer graphics, etc.

-I am very interested in computer graphics.
+I﻿ am very interested in computer graphics.
 I have taken various courses on Rendering, Interactive graphics, Computational geometry, Physics-based animation, Game development, etc.